Airbus Seat Solution – Add Benches

 Key Takeaways:

-• Airbus has patented a "reconfigurable passenger bench seat" design to address the growing disparity between shrinking airline seat sizes and increasing passenger dimensions.
+• Airbus has patented a "reconfigurable passenger bench seat" designed to address the shrinking size of airline seats and the increasing size of passengers.

-• The initiative comes as average airline seat width has decreased significantly (from 18.5 to 16.5 inches since the 1990s) while average passenger weights have increased, leading to passenger discomfort and even lawsuits.
+• The patent responds to a trend where average airline seat width has decreased significantly (from 18.5 to 16.5 inches) since the 1990s, while average passenger weights have risen, leading to passenger discomfort and potential legal issues.

 See a mistake?
 Contact us.